 DO NOT Forget to Use Greetings and Salutations

 Always open with “Dear [Name of Person]:” and end with “Regards” or “Sincerely” or other appropriate closings.
-For letters to America, avoid the general “Sir” or “Ma’am” without a name as common in some parts of India.
+For letters to the USA, avoid opening with the general “Sir” or “Ma’am” without a name as common in some parts of India.
 Americans like to be addressed by their names.
 Sign your name.
 Always use greetings and salutations in initial inquiries and concurrent communication.
 It looks more neat and professional.

 The first time interacting with a US client, err on the side of formality.
 Do not use the first name or short name first, like is done in many parts of India.
 In the first introduction (or after a long gap), refer to the person as Mr. or Ms. Last Name.
 They will correct you and let you know how to call them.
 Don’t feel bad if they do this.
 It is normal.
 Calling them their first or especially short name first can cause a bad first impression.